FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Experiments

-$\bullet$\quad\emph{overwrite protected (OP), overwrite label (OL)}: the adversary overwrites the protected attribute of each sample in the affected batch by its label, or vice versa.
-A perfect classifier for OP or OL-perturbed data is to decide solely based on the protected attribute, \ie it is maximally unfair.
-OL can also be expected to negatively affect the classification accuracy, because the training labels differ from their ground-truth values.
-OP might not have that effect, but it changes the marginal probabilities of the protected attribute.
+$\bullet$\halfquad\emph{overwrite protected (OP), overwrite label (OL)}: the adversary overwrites the protected attribute of each sample in the affected batch by its label, or vice versa.

-$\bullet$\quad\emph{resample protected (RP)}: the adversary samples new batches of data in the following ways: all original samples of protected group $a=0$ with labels $y=1$ are replaced by data samples from other sources which also have $a=0$ but $y=0$.
+$\bullet$\halfquad\emph{resample protected (RP)}: the adversary samples new batches of data in the following ways: all original samples of protected group $a=0$ with labels $y=1$ are replaced by data samples from other sources which also have $a=0$ but $y=0$.
 Analogously, all samples of group $a=1$ with labels $y=0$ are replaced by data samples from other sources with $a=1$ and $y=1$.
-Like OL and OP, RP results in a perfect correlation between protected attributes and labels, thereby facilitating unfairness.
-It does so in a more subtle and harder-to-detect way, though, as it achieves the effect using original data samples.

-As our result in Section~\ref{subsec:results} will show, even these relatively simple adversaries are highly effective in disrupting the fairness-aware learning process.
-It is worth mentioning that much more complex attack strategies have also been proposed in the literature.
-For example, for real-valued input data, an adversary can run a gradient-based optimization in order to construct data with maximally adverse effect on a given unfairness measure~\cite{solans2020poisoning}.
-Note that this would be difficult in the setting of our experiments, where the training data is mostly categorical.
-It is also not necessary, though: for the linear classifiers that we consider the effect of data manipulations can be assessed directly, as we do above, and there is no need for an attacker to numerically differentiate through the model.
+$\bullet$\halfquad\emph{random anchor (RA0/RA1)}: these adversaries follow the protocol introduced in \citet{mehrabi2020exacerbating}.
+After picking \emph{anchor} points from each protected group they create poisoned datasets consisting of examples that lie close to the anchors but have opposite label to them.
+The difference between RA0 and RA1 lies in which combinations of label and protected attribute are encouraged or discouraged.